Breadcrumb

 Thrush infection

 If you have yeast infection symptoms, both your nipples and your baby's mouth should be checked for thrush.
-Treatment for thrush requires that both you and your baby be treated, even if your baby doesn't have symptoms.
-For more information, see the topic Thrush.

 Examinations and Tests

 If you have an infection that isn't improving with treatment, your doctor may do a breast milk culture.
 To provide a sample for a culture, you will squeeze a small sample of milk from the affected breast onto a sterile swab.
-The culture results help your doctor confirm a diagnosis and to find out the specific bacteria that are causing the infection.
+The culture results help your doctor confirm a diagnosis and find out the specific bacteria causing the infection.

-Sometimes a pocket of pus (abscess) forms in the reddened area of the breast.
-If an abscess is too deep to examine by touching it, your doctor may use a breast ultrasound to examine it.
-Ultrasound can also be used to guide a needle to an abscess that needs to be drained of fluid.
-A culture of the abscess fluid is usually done to identify the infecting organism.
+Your doctor can diagnose a breast abscess by checking your breast.
+If an abscess is too deep to check by touching it, your doctor may use a breast ultrasound.
+Ultrasound can also guide a needle to drain the abscess.
+A culture can then be done to identify the bacteria that are causing the abscess.

 Treatment Overview